-Walt Disney World’s 50th anniversary celebration is officially underway and while Magic Kingdom Park is the only Disney World theme park to be celebrating 50 years since opening, the festivities extend to the resort’s other three parks, EPCOT, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.
+Walt Disney World’s 50th anniversary celebration has been officially underway since Oct.
+1, 2021, and while Magic Kingdom Park is the only Disney World theme park to be celebrating 50 years since opening, the festivities extend to the resort’s other three parks, EPCOT, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.
 EPCOT, the second-oldest Disney World theme park and a nostalgic favorite among many Disney World regulars (including yours truly), opened on Oct.
 1, 1982 and is now in the midst of a massive multi-year transformation.
 There’s no shortage of colorful construction walls concealing work in progress around the park right now, but there’s also a whole slew of new attractions, restaurants and experiences that have already opened.
-Here are 10 of the best new things to do when you visit EPCOT during Walt Disney World’s 50th anniversary celebration.
+Here are 12 of the best new things to do when you visit EPCOT during Walt Disney World’s 50th anniversary celebration.

 Never more grand and miraculous, Spaceship Earth, EPCOT’s shimmering icon, has received a major glow-up with new “points of light” added and a new nighttime lighting package that transforms the massive geodesic sphere into a “Beacon of Magic,” the term given to the special nighttime treatment each of Disney World’s four park icons has received for the 50th anniversary.
 Make sure to carve out some time to visit the front of the park at night for photos in front of Spaceship Earth and the fountain even if you normally exit from the International Gateway exit near World Showcase.

 Like an attraction and restaurant in one, Space 220 “transports” guests in a “stellarvator,” aka space elevator, 220 miles above the earth surface (no, not really — but the effect is convincing!).
 Sip out-of-this-world cocktails and choose from a two-course lunch or three-course dinner prix fixe menu.
-Reservations are a must but the lounge does accept walk-ups.
+Reservations are a must.

 A new ride for the whole family is always a good thing and this one starring Remy, the lovable rat chef from Disney Pixar’s “Ratatouille,” is adorable and a charming addition to World Showcase, especially when you want to keep kids excited about the back half of the park.
-The attraction is an all-ages, 3D trackless dark ride with a mix of physical sets and screens that You’ll need to join a Virtual Queue to ride so be sure to read up on how to get a Boarding Group first.
+The attraction is an all-ages, 3D trackless dark ride with a mix of physical sets and screens.

 La Crêperie de Paris (table-service) and Crêpes À Emporter (quick-service) are the new dining locations in the expanded France pavilion and serve traditional made-from-scratch crêpes and galettes and hard ciders inspired by France’s Brittany region.